epibiostats101/epibiostats101.github.io/_announcements/week-0.md

 ---
-title: Week 0 Announcement
+title: Announcements
-week: 0
+week:
-date: 2019-04-01
+date: 2019-06-11
 ---

-Welcome to Epi/Biostats 101!
-This website is still a work in progress.
+Welcome to the new Epi/Biostats 101 website!
+This is still a work in progress.

+The Final Project will be released during class on November 6th, 2023.

 If you have any questions, please feel free to email us at [epibiostats101@gmail.com](mailto:epibiostats101@gmail.com)